Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Blueprint’s Score Increase Guarantee

 There are some baseline requirements that must be met (like completing all the lessons and taking a diagnostic test), but assuming you meet the criteria, they will give you your money back if your score doesn’t go up.
 Alternatively, you can also repeat the course at your option.

-Blueprint offers this guarantee because their students see a roughly +10 point score increase on average.
+Blueprint offers this guarantee because their students see a roughly +13 point score increase on average.
 This fact gives them the confidence to offer such a promise.
 This is a very nice safety net and I was glad to see Blueprint offered this feature.

 Blueprint MCAT’s Refund Policy

 From a quality perspective, I wouldn’t worry about being committed to this course, as Blueprint is one of our top-rated courses, but if life events come up that may preclude you from studying, this is a short window to back out.